Scams Aimed at Military and Veterans

-Memorial Day Weekend was more than an extra day off from work; it is a day to reflect on the sacrifices that were made by countless men and women who died in service to our nation.
+Memorial Day Weekend was more than an extra day off from work.
+It serves as a day to reflect on the sacrifices that were made by countless men and women who died in service to our nation.
 It is also a good time to thank our veterans, military service members, and their families for their service to the United States of America.
 Unfortunately, because of their service, it also makes our brave men and women a target of scam artists who try to manipulate service members to steal their personal information.

 In 2019, Attorney General Rutledge successfully sued Andrew Gamber; Voyager Financial Group, LLC; BAIC, Inc.; and SoBell Corp. for the brokering of contracts that offer high-interest credit to veterans in exchange for investors illegally acquiring rights to receive future pension payments.
 The following year, Rutledge sued Candy Kern-Fuller and Howard Sutter, lawyers at UpState Law Group in South Carolina for substantially assisting brokers with the illegal sale of veterans future pension payments.
 Kern-Fuller and Sutter are accused of developing the contract approval, payment collection and enforcement processes.
 The broker companies falsely told veterans that they were selling their future payments for a reduced lump-sum.
 In reality, the veterans pension assignment contracts were high interest loans that were void from the start.
 These deceptive and unfair acts and practices violate state and federal laws protecting veterans.